OBD1 vs. OBD2: Definitive guide, interpretation and comparison

 Credit: www.flickr.com

 It is the currently used standard as it offers real-time output and helps save time.
-The system was introduced in 1996, and it supports a large variety of vehicles manufactured in and after 1996.
+The system was introduced in 1996, and it supports a large variety of vehicles manufactured on and after 1996.

 OBD2 explained – A simple intro